crate/cloud-reference/docs/concepts.rst

 are the three primary components of the Cloud structure: organizations, projects, and services.

 This is not a full glossary.
-We intend to provide a expand this glossary in the future.
+We intend to provide a more comprehensive glossary in the near future.

 .. rubric:: Table of contents